edwood-grant/sdl3-vapi/README.md

 in the official SDL3 docs [API by Category](https://wiki.libsdl.org/SDL3/APIByCategory)

-## How to use this vapi?
+## How to use these vapis?

+### SDL3

-This assumes that you have already installed SDL3 in your machine, or you have DLL or SO files available for your project.
+This guide assumes that you have already installed SDL3 in your machine, or you have DLL or SO files available for your project.
 Releases are available [here](https://github.com/libsdl-org/SDL/releases/).
 You may also want to compile SDL3 yourself.
 Don't forget to get a 3.2.x release.